FOREX-Dollar eases from 10-month high but on track for weekly gain

 U.S. benchmark 10-year yields US10YT=RR hit 4.688% on Thursday, their highest since 2007.
 US/

-The euro EUR=EBS rebounded 0.51% on the day to $1.0554 on Thursday, but was still not far from its January low of $1.0482, which if broken would be the lowest level since December.
+The euro EUR=EBS rebounded 0.50% on the day to $1.0554, but was still not far from its January low of $1.0482, which if broken would be the lowest since December.

 "If that (January low) goes then we could go a bit closer to euro/dollar parity, but our base case scenario is that unless there's another negative shock for Europe then that won't be sustained," said Lee Hardman, senior currency analyst at MUFG.

-Data on Thursday showed that the U.S. economy maintained a fairly strong pace of growth in the second quarter at an unrevised 2.1% annualized rate.
+Data on Thursday showed the U.S. economy maintained fairly strong growth in the second quarter at an unrevised 2.1% annualized rate.

 A second report showed initial claims for state unemployment benefits rose 2,000 to a seasonally adjusted 204,000 for the week ended Sept.
 23. Economists had forecast 215,000 claims for the latest week.